Stock market today: Big tech stocks dive again as their split deepens with the rest of Wall Street

 “Markets cannot continue indefinitely higher on the backs of just a handful of stocks,” said JJ Kinahan, CEO of IG North America.

-Johnson & Johnson, whose stock is still down slightly for the year so far, jumped 2.9% after topping analysts’ forecasts for profit in the latest quarter.
+Johnson & Johnson, whose stock had been down for the year so far, jumped 3.9% after topping analysts’ forecasts for profit in the latest quarter.
 It was one of the largest reasons the Dow Jones Industrial Average was able to rise despite falls for each of the Magnificent Seven stocks: Alphabet, Amazon, Apple, Meta Platforms, Microsoft, Nvidia and Tesla.

-Prologis, whose stock is still down for the year, jumped 6.1% to be one of the day's strongest within the S&P 500.
-The company, which owns logistics real estate around the world, reported stronger results for the latest quarter than analysts expected.
+Prologis rose 2.5% to trim some of its loss for the year so far The company, which owns logistics real estate around the world, reported stronger results for the latest quarter than analysts expected.
 While CEO Hamid Moghadam said demand from customers remains subdued, it is improving, and he expects that trend to continue.

-In stock markets abroad, London's FTSE 100 was 0.4% higher after data showed the inflation rate remained steady at the Bank of England's 2% target in June.
+In stock markets abroad, London's FTSE 100 rose 0.3% after data showed the inflation rate remained steady at the Bank of England's 2% target in June.
 Indexes were mixed elsewhere across Europe and Asia.

 AP Business Writer Elaine Kurtenbach contributed.